2023 - 2024 League Champions

 • Girls' Basketball - The Loomis Chaffee School

-• Boys' Cross Country - The Loomis Chaffee School
+• Boys' Cross Country - The Hotchkiss School

 • Girls' Cross Country - The Loomis Chaffee School